Steps to Becoming an Accountant in Georgia

 Job Growth and Salary Expectations for Accountants in Georgia

 The Georgia Department of Labor lists accounting as one of its “Hot Careers to 2026” based on the field’s high wages, fast job growth, and the high level of annual job openings expected during the ten-year period leading up to 2026.
-Atlanta is where much of the action is, and made the top ten list of cities with the highest employment levels for accountants according to a 2018 report released by the US Department of Labor.
+Atlanta is where much of the action is, coming in tenth place among the metro areas in the nation with the highest employment level of accountants and auditors.

-BLS numbers can be misleading, however.
-With nearly 40,000 accountants working in the field across the state, the median pulls in data from every corner of the industry; everything from one-man shops working down in Elmodel and Big Four consultancies in glitzy Atlanta skyscrapers.
+However, these numbers can be misleading.
+With nearly 40,000 accountants working in the field across the state, the median pulls in data from every corner of the industry; everything from one-man shops working down in Madison to Big Four consultancies in glitzy Atlanta skyscrapers.

 Salaries for Accountants in Different Specialized Roles

-Forensic accountants in Atlanta, as elsewhere in Georgia, are in high demand due to their expertise in parsing out any sign of fraud or malfeasance and following the money trail in litigation or other investigations.
-They command starting salaries of between $80,560 and $153,435 with a $97,250 midpoint as of 2019.
+Forensic accountants are in high demand due to their expertise in parsing out any sign of fraud or malfeasance and following the money trail in litigation or other investigations.
+They also command some of the top salaries among accountants and auditors, earning about $98,910, which represents the 75th percentile.

 Public accountants serving as external auditors and tax specialists provide their services to businesses of all shapes and sizes, in every industry and every part of the state.
-That can lead to a wide divergence in starting salaries, but those at the top of the profession usually hold CPA licenses and the earning power it commands: in Atlanta, a senior manager working in assurance services might make between $116,070 and $221,275 with a $139,125 midpoint to start.
+That can lead to a wide divergence in starting salaries, but those at the top of the profession usually hold CPA licenses command top salaries.

 Accountants in Executive Roles